 \section{Introduction}

 We design sequential tests and confidence sequences for a large class of nonparametric null hypotheses based on elicitable and identifiable functionals.
 Such functionals include moments, quantiles, expectiles, and many other examples, all of which can be tested using the approach developed here.
 The null hypotheses that we cover are highly composite and nonparametric; for instance, the null could consist of \emph{all} distributions whose median, say, is a given value.
-Our tests are sequential, or \emph{anytime valid}, in the sense that data is observed sequentially through time, and at each point in time the decision to stop or continue may depend on all available data without compromising Type-I error guarantees.
+Our tests are \emph{sequential}, or \emph{anytime valid}, in the sense that data is observed sequentially through time, and at each point in time the decision to stop or continue may depend on all available data without compromising Type-I error guarantees.
 We also obtain guarantees on the power of our tests with respect to large composite nonparametric alternative hypotheses.

-The basic mechanism we use to construct anytime valid tests rests on the notion of \emph{test (super-)martingale} due to \cite{MR2849911}.
+The basic mechanism we use to construct sequential tests rests on the notion of \emph{test (super)martingales} due to \cite{MR2849911}.
 The idea is simple but powerful: a test statistic that is a nonnegative supermartingale if the null hypothesis is true can only reach large values with small probability.
 This can be quantified using Ville's inequality.
 Thus if one rejects the null only when a sufficiently large value of the test statistic has been observed, Type-I error control is ensured.

-The first contribution of our work is the observation that elicitable and identifiable functionals in the sense of \cite{LambertPennockETAL2008,gneiting2011making,FisslerZiegel2016} are ideal building blocks for constructing test supermartingales.
+Our contribution rests on the observation that elicitable and identifiable functionals in the sense of \cite{LambertPennockETAL2008,gneiting2011making,FisslerZiegel2016} are ideal for constructing test supermartingales.
 Combined with a construction known as predictable mixing, one immediately obtains large families of test supermartingales which can be used as possible test statistics for the null hypothesis defined by a particular elicitable or identifiable functional.